 In our previous posts we have provided detailed descriptions about the way Google Drive becomes encrypted by ransomware after synchronization takes place.
 The bottomline is that when ransomware hits a local computer, files in all folders are encrypted, including the ones in Google Drive, Google Backup and Sync, and Drive File Stream folders.
 Google perceives the encryption process as a normal way of editing files and promptly synchronizes items’ modifications to the cloud replacing normal documents with their encoded versions!
 There is no “history”, “backup” or any other function that would help turn back time and copy or restore the document to a state before encryption.
 Simply put, you will not be able to restore the file to its normal condition!

 This is how ransomware encrypts Google Drive through Google Drive and the Google Backup & Sync app.
 This is exactly how it’s going to target Team Drives through Drive File Stream.
 Along all the good and easy, Drive File Stream makes Team Drives vulnerable to ransomware.
-You need only one employee in your company to install Drive File Stream, and all Team Drives’ files may become infected.
+You need only one employee in your company to install Drive File Stream, and all Team Drives’ files may become infected with Ransomware.

 Enable Automatic Ransomware Protection: Backup Google Team Drives